vadimkantorov/perlpack/README.md

-# Primer on static build of Perl
+# Primer on a single-file, self-contained, fully statically-linked build of Perl, embedding a virtual, read-only file system (with all `*.pm` files and arbitrary files)
 - build Perl into a single, self-contained, fully statically-linked executable
 - builds all builtin modules statically and then links them statically
 - showcases using Alpine Linux and musl libc for static linking with libc
 - embeds `*.pm` modules into the executable
 - showcases embedding a user Perl script (for illustration is used `perlpack.pl`, see [`Makefile`](./Makefile))
-- showcases embedding arbitrary files along
+- showcases embedding arbitrary files along (see [`Makefile`](./Makefile) and add files into the `packfs` directory)
 - allows appending an uncompressed ZIP with more custom files and lets Perl access them transparently
 - file I/O for the above is enabled by a custom read-only virtual FS [overriding](https://github.com/Perl/perl5/issues/22571) I/O libc/stdio function calls; ZIP is supported via linking with https://github.com/libarchive/libarchive